$45M mansion sale reflects hot Hawaii real estate market | WTOP

 HONOLULU (AP) — A San Francisco investment banker recently sold his Maui mansion to a retired hedge fund CEO and a Hollywood actress for $45 million.

 The median price of a Maui home topped $1.1 million in June.
-The price of the home — purchased by Adam Weiss and Barret Swatek on July 30 — is the second-highest sale in Hawaii, said their real estate agent, Anne Hogan Perry.
+The price of the home — purchased by Adam Weiss and Barret Swatek on July 30 — is the second-highest sale in Hawaii history, said their agent, Anne Hogan Perry of real estate company Compass.
 The most expensive single-family residence was for $46.1 million on Kauai in 2018.

 Perry noted that home is on 15.3 acres, while the Maui property is less than an acre.